 - Working in cooperation, not competition, to build grassroots power.

-STOP Genetically Engineered Trees Campaign: We founded the STOP GE Trees Campaign in 2004 with the goal of protecting forests, biodiversity and rural communities from the potentially catastrophic impacts of GE trees.
-We use the cross-cutting issue of GE trees to support and build power on related issues ranging from the rights and autonomy of Indigenous Peoples, forest restoration, to challenging false solutions to climate change such as bioenergy from GE trees. nogetrees.org
+No Genetically Engineered Trees: We use the cross-cutting issue of GE trees to support and build power on related issues ranging from the rights and autonomy of Indigenous Peoples, forest restoration, to challenging false solutions to climate change such as bioenergy from GE trees.

-Strategic Media: Climate change links many social and ecological injustice issues.
-It also offers clear opportunities to expose the intertwined root causes of these issues.
-We strategically use mainstream and alternative media to expose the root causes of social and ecological injustice.
+Strategic Media: We strategically use mainstream and alternative media to expose the root causes of social and ecological injustice.
 We amplify the voices of front line communities fighting the impacts of climate change, the fossil fuels industry and land grabs linked to false solutions to climate change such as industrial biofuels.

 Anne Petermann and Orin Langelle, activists with decades of experience in the environmental and social justice movements, on local, national and international fronts, founded GJEP in 2003.
 They saw the need for a project grounded in understanding that environmental degradation, war, the destruction of civil rights and liberties, and economic and social injustice were not isolated, and needed to be addressed at their common root causes.